lenLRX/dota2Bots/README.md

 Lina will never try to go into the tower's range.But if lina is angry,she will ignore anything.

+Now lina got cyclone LightStrikeArray combo!

 TODO:
-Item combo: cyclone TDG combo
-better interaction with tower. better last hit timing and deny.
+better interaction with tower. better last hit and deny timing .

 start learing lua since 2016-12-13.